spotinst/help/src/docs/ocean/features/dense-mode-and-node-pools.md

 The node pools list contains these columns:

 * Node Pool: Click on the link to open the node pool details, attributes, and list of nodes.
+  * You can sort this column by either name or status.
 * Virtual Node Group: Click on the link to open the configuration for the virtual node group.
 * Availability Zone: Availability zone for the node pool.
 * VM Size: Machine type.